qeeqbox/chameleon/README.md

 ## General Features
 - Modular approach (honeypots run as scripts or imported as objects)
 - Most honeypots serve as servers (Only a few that emulate the application layer protocols)
-- Settings servers with username, password and banner (Default username and password are test)
+- Settings servers with username, password, and banner (Default username and password are test)
-- ICMP, DNS TCP and UDP payloads are parsed and check against common patterns
+- ICMP, DNS TCP, and UDP payloads are parsed and checked against common patterns
 - Visualized Grafana interfaces for monitoring the results (Filter by IP - default is all)
 - Unstructured and structured logs are parsed and inserted into Postgres
 - All honeypots contain clients for testing the servers